misterhat/rsc-client/README.md

 # rsc-client

-a ported version of the runescape classic client (*mudclient*) revision 204 from java to javascript.
+a ported runescape classic client (*mudclient*) revision 204 from java to javascript.

 ## license
 This program is free software: you can redistribute it and/or modify it under